zesterer/euc/README.md

 }
 ```

+See `examples/` for more code example.

+## What is `euc`?

+`euc` is a versatile, simple to use crate that allows 3D rendering on the CPU.

 ## Why?

-- Writing rendering code on the CPU requires significantly less boilerplate setup code than on the GPU, and so is brilliant for playing around with ideas.
+- Modern graphics APIs are complex, verbose beasts.
+Rendering with the CPU means less complexity, less boilerplate and less verbosity: perfect for testing ideas.

-- Modern CPUs are fast enough to make lightweight software-rendered programs run at reasonable speeds (although they are of course no match for GPUs).
+- Modern CPUs are fast enough to make simple 3D programs run at reasonable speeds (although they are of course no match for GPUs).

-- Writing a software renderer is a brilliant way to learn about modern 3D rendering techniques.
+- Not requiring a GPU interface means that `euc` is incredibly portable.
+As a result, `euc` is `no_std`.

-## Performance Concerns
+## Release Mode

 Cargo, by default, compiles Rust code in debug mode.
 In this mode, very few optimisations are made upon the code, and as a result the performance of software rendering tends to suffer.
-To experience this project with decent performance, make sure you compile with the `--release` flag.
+To experience this project with good performance, make sure to compile with the `--release` flag.

 ## Goals

-- Support for programmable shaders
+- Support programmable shaders written in Rust

+- Support common pipeline features such as texture samplers, multiple rendering passes, uniform data, etc.

-- Simple, clear interface
+- Simple, elegant interface that scales well

+- Correctness

 ## Non-Goals

-- Correctness

 - Extreme optimisation

-- Compliance with an existing API (i.e: OpenGL)
+- Compliance/compatibility with an existing API (i.e: OpenGL)